Gooseneck and fifth-wheel are the two most common RV trailer hitches. But they are different from one another and are useful in different scenarios.

 Just keep in mind that you should choose a hitch depending upon the trailer you have.
 You can always go for a gooseneck to fifth wheel adapter as well, but these adapters are tough on your truck’s frame.
 In some cases, if you use these adapters, you will void the manufacturer’s warranty.

 This conversion is done with the help of a couple of products.
-You can either go for a fifth-wheel gooseneck hitch or a fifth-wheel adapter plate.
+You can either go for a fifth-wheel gooseneck hitch or a 5th-wheel adapter plate.
 To convert the fifth wheel to the gooseneck, you will need to drop the hitch directly into the rails and secure them with pins.
-However, for converting the gooseneck hitch to the fifth-wheel, you will have to drop the adapter plate in that hole of the gooseneck hitch to set it up.
+However, for converting the gooseneck hitch to the 5th-wheel, you will have to drop the adapter plate in that hole of the gooseneck hitch to set it up.

 In this comparison of gooseneck vs. the fifth wheel, there is no ultimate winner because both of the hitches serve different purposes.
 The gooseneck is better for commercial use, and the fifth wheel is for recreational use.